O-Despo/mini-mark-zero-sugar/README.md

 mimi-mark-zero-sugar is a zero-sugar-markdown parser. zero-sugar because it both dose not use a buffer directly in a program, it only uses getc and ungetc (ungetc is only ever called once because by the c standard that's all you are guaranteed).
 I did this as more of a challenge then to make anything practical.
 It would be far more practical to use a buffer.
 So don't try and use this for anything practical for that see [cmark](https://github.com/commonmark/cmark).

+## Usage

+`./mmzs.o infile.txt outfile.html`: process the infile and output it to the given file

+`./mmzs.o infile.txt`: prints to stdout

+## mini-mark-zero-sugar standard

 This dose not implement common mark or even the standard from original markdown.
 I made my own zero-sugar markdown like syntax because dealing with certain things in markdown (like link references) would have sucked.
 Once again this was more of a what if rather than a use this, don't use this for anything important.
-## mini-mark-zero-sugar standard

 There are two types of formatting in mini-mark-zero-sugar **blocks** and **inline**.